streuselcake/jslab/webserver-express/log-client-jsnlog/readme.md

 #### Step 2

 You will find some log-client-jsnlog-code has already been copied to the index.js file.
-Use these commands to run it:
+Use these commands to install it:

     npm init
     npm install --save express jsnlog jsnlog-nodejs